ionStici/react/mds/nextjs/nextjs-fund.md

 - `app/about/page.js` : corresponds to the "about" route.
 - `app/about/team/page.js` : sets up the "about/team" nested route.

+### Underscore Folders

+`app/_components/Nav.js`

+Folders beginning with an underscore are considered private and are excluded from the routing system.

 ## Link

 The `Link` component is used to navigating between pages.